alter2000/alter2000.github.io/_posts/2019-04-04-thoughts-on-thoughts-on-words.md

 Sometimes I feel like this is all either a script to look concerned (and I feel I've started doing this too) or it falls into the 'small talk' bucket.

-Whavever the reason, it seems that almost everyone is happier or less surprised when told that the doctor told me it's harmless than when I just tell them the same thing without the 'doctor' reference, and based on what information I explicitly give, they might as well be a Doctor of Philosophy.
+Whatever the reason, it seems that almost everyone is happier or less surprised when told that the doctor told me it's harmless than when I just tell them the same thing without the 'doctor' reference, and based on what information I explicitly give, they might as well be a Doctor of Philosophy.